GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis_scenarios_ID710.5/probabilistic_inundation/README.md

     * The computed solution is 'rounded down' from the exact solution to the nearest binned value
   * This is a simple approach to computing a quantity of interest at a given exceedance-rate.
     * For a more exact approach see the code below
-* The depth at a given exceedance-rate and epistemic uncertainty percentile (second set of code, below).
-  * This uses root-finding to compute the depth (or max-stage) within a prescribed tolerance.

-We also provide post-processing scripts to tidy products showing the depth and max-stage at a given exceedance-rate and epistemic uncertainty percentile.
-They deal with issues such as
-* Replacing "dry areas" with missing data.
-The original root-finding calculations do not currently do this consistently.
-* Removing "near-zero" depths that are consistent with "zero", given the few mm of root-finding tolerance in the original calculation.
-* For depths only:
-  * Removing results at sites with elevation below MSL, to help focus visually on inundated areas.
-  * Deriving `depth_above_initial_condition`.
-    * This is the same as the depth in areas that are initially dry.
-    * For sites that are wet by the initial condition it uses `tsunami maxima - initial condition`, which better reflects the tsunami intensity at areas that were wet initially.

-Before running anything you'll need to modify [application_specific_file_metadata.R](application_specific_file_metadata.R) for your case.

-## How to run

 ```bash